 Agriculture and Climate Change

-Trees, Carbon, & Methane.
+The Equation consists of Trees, Carbon, & Methane.

 You might be asking,- how does deforestation, and the loss of trees, contribute to global warming?
-The answer is that living trees absorb carbon dioxide, mitigating and partially offsetting the greenhouse gas emissions produced by burning fossil fuels.
+The answer is that living trees absorb carbon dioxide, mitigating and partially offsetting the greenhouse gas emissions produced by our burning of fossil fuels.

 By contributing these green house gases from a broad array of sources, animal agriculture is literally choking the life out of our planet.
 And the longer we ignore it, the deeper in we get, and the more we limit our ability to protect our health and save our environment.
 Raising livestock for meat, eggs and milk generates a significant percentage of global greenhouse gas emissions, and is a major contributing factor to global warming.